avleen/beautiful_code/README.md

 # Contributing

-Beautiful code isn't writing by one person in isolation.
+Beautiful code isn't written by one person in isolation.
 We write it together in teams and communities across the internet, and your contributions are welcome here.